 Snoring and other symptoms can point to the possibility of sleep apnea, but you need a sleep study to make a definite diagnosis.
 By monitoring your sleep, either in a home sleep test or at a lab, a sleep specialist can determine whether your symptoms are the result of sleep apnea.
 At the Low T Center, we believe home sleep studies are more convenient and easier to obtain than lab studies because they occur in your normal sleeping environment and provide accurate data about how you usually sleep.

 Obesity is one of the main causes of sleep apnea.
 Some cases of sleep apnea may also be hereditary.
 Large tonsils or a large tongue might be more likely to block your airway.
 You can also develop sleep apnea if you are slim and have no family history of the condition.

 Some cases of sleep apnea can be treated with lifestyle changes, such as weight loss.
 However, a continuous positive airway pressure device, or CPAP device, may be necessary to treat more serious cases.
 This is a mask that fits over your mouth and nose to help keep your airway open.
 When you are treated with a CPAP device by the Low T Center, the device transmits data back to us each time you use it.
 This allows us to make adjustments so that you are getting the maximum comfort and benefits from the device.

 Why is it important to treat sleep apnea?

 In addition to such symptoms as depression, irritability, a lack of concentration and fatigue, sleep apnea can have more serious long-term consequences.
 Not breathing regularly while you are sleeping can cause a drop in the oxygen levels in your blood.
-This puts a strain on your heart – and brain – and increases the likelihood of developing high blood pressure or suffering from a stroke or heart attack.
+This puts a strain on your heart – and brain – and increases the likelihood of developing high or suffering from a stroke or heart attack.
 Effective treatment for sleep apnea improves your quality of life and your overall health.